BelaPlatform/pybela/readme.md

 ## Testing

-To run pyBela's tests first copy the `bela-test` code into your Bela, compile and run it:
+To run pybela's tests first copy the `bela-test` code into your Bela, compile and run it:

 ```bash
 rsync -rvL  test/bela-test root@bela.local:Bela/projects/